joerivanveen/each-domain-a-page/readme.txt

 header ('Location: https://' . $_SERVER['HTTP_HOST'], true, 301);

 (replace https:// with http:// if you don't use ssl)

+You only have to do this once of course, it works for all domains that you point at it.

 In case the plugin was not able to update your .htaccess, these are the lines for your .htaccess to make webfonts function properly, you can add them right after '&#35;END Wordpress':